build3r/TodayILearned/stoic_lessons/lessons_2021.md

 132. Jul 08: Stop monkeying around about what could be, what you don't have and start take responsibility and be the owner of your own life.
 133. Jul 09: Philosophy helps at leadership position in making the right decision.
 Every leader should practice philosophy.
 134. Jul 10: Be humble with your art.
 Do thing which you truly enjoy.
+135. Jul 11: Think of yourself as a startup, you are born as an idea and you have work hard to develop it into something useful.
+136. Jul 12: Things which you have learnt here, apply them in practice.